Your membership has expired

 Photos: Consumer Reports, Getty Images

 I have neuropathy in my legs.
 The toes in both feet are numb, and the neuropathy is slowly creeping up my right leg.
 As a result, I frequently lose my balance and have fallen on numerous occasions.
-My children consistently tell me I should use a walker.
+My children constantly tell me I should use a walker.

 More on Aging and Adaptive Living